 Skiable Terrain by Difficulty Level

-Mont Cascades has 60 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mont Cascades is mostly a beginner-friendly ski area, with about 15% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 85%.
+Mont Cascades has 60 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mont Cascades is a beginner-friendly ski area, with about 15% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 85%.